Algebraic groups in non-commutative probability theory revisited: Products of states

 \section{Products of states}

-Hereafter, as was done in the classical case, we extend the notion of state (a linear unital map on $\mathcal A$, in our context), to the notion of generalized measure, i.e., an arbitrary unital linear form on the tensor algebra $T(\mathcal A)$.
-The generalized measure associated to a state $\varphi$ is the unital linear form, denoted $\phi: T(\mathcal A) \to \mathbb K$:
+Hereafter, as was done in the classical case, we extend the notion of \textit{state} (which we define here as a linear unital map on $\mathcal A$), to the notion of \textit{generalized measure}, i.e., an arbitrary unital linear form on the tensor algebra $T(\mathcal A)$.
+Remark that our notion of state is sometimes called a \textit{formal state} (with the term state reserved for positive linear unital maps, which requires the assumption that $\mathcal{A}$ is a $*$-algebra that we do not assume here).